 As long as you are eligible for a foreigner loan, you can find the right scheme that will fit your needs and your budget.

 A foreigner can get a loan in Singapore if he has the requirements for the application.
 Research eligible and legal companies that provide cash loan for foreigners in Singapore.
 Remember to transact with legal companies for your protection.

 Where to Get a Foreigner Loan?

+You might also find good terms for foreigner business loans.
 Make sure to do a research before choosing a credit institution.
 It is essential that you know your capacity to pay to avoid penalties and delayed loan repayments.